Full-Body Conditioning Through a Burpee Challenge

 What Changes After Completing the Challenge

 The second change is full-body work capacity.
 Burpees are uniquely demanding because they combine strength and cardiovascular work in a single movement.
 After 30 days of progressive burpee training, the body’s ability to sustain high-output work improves measurably.
-Westcott (2012, PMID 22777332) identified that resistance training produces systemic health benefits including improved metabolic markers, cardiovascular function, and body composition.
+Westcott (2012, PMID 22777332) identified that resistance-style training produces systemic health benefits including improved metabolic markers, cardiovascular function, and body composition, all of which the mechanical loading inside each burpee rep provides.

 Medical Disclaimer